Jefflee0915/JBMC-Assistance-System/README.md

 # How to run the system.
   <br>1.
-Download the .exe file in the "release" tab
+Download the .exe file in the "Releases" tab
   <br>2.
 Double click the .exe file to run it